IONI0/SubsPlus-Scripts/README.md

 pip install -r requirements.txt
 ```

+ffmpeg is required to be installed in PATH.

 If you want frame-perfect chapters using `--snap`, keyframe generation requires:
 - https://github.com/vapoursynth/vapoursynth
 - https://github.com/FFMS/ffms2 (Install in vapoursynth plugins)